tetris245/ULTRAbc/README.md

 Changes for future version

 * Added three new hotkeys to change background in Friend List (D = Default background - R = Random background - S = Select Background)
+* Removed the button to change background of Friend List in Private Room (SP)
+* Added two buttons in Private Room (SP) to choose randomly a background or go back to the default background of this room